 Before this recent promise of a revival came a video game board game crossover that no-one could have anticipated: Betrayal at Baldur’s Gate.
 Combining two very different series - Baldur’s Gate and Betrayal at House on the Hill - this horror board game emerged in 2017, and turned out to be a fantastic idea despite the unexpected mashup.

-Set on the streets of Baldur’s Gate, this video game board game begins very much like the original Betrayal at House on the Hill as players explore the environment together in a co-op board game format.
+Set on the streets of Baldur's Gate, this video game begins very much like the original Betrayal At House On The Hill as players explore the environment together in a co-op game format.
 Treading the winding paths of the iconic city, players will come across strange individuals, happenings and items that all link back to the dreaded murder god Bhaal.
 Each one of these spine-tingling events could lead to one - or sometimes more - players suddenly turning to evil and preying upon the others in one of 50 possible scenarios somewhat inspired by the original video game series.